-But during that initial session I learned something critical: my behavior and feelings do not frame my identity.
+But during that initial session, I learned something critical: my behavior and feelings do not frame my identity.
 My core values do.

-This was the beginning of a journey into remembering who I once was.
+This was the beginning of a journey of remembering who I once was.
 Underneath all the mess and the hurt, that depressed girl was actually one who oozed confidence, commanded respect and loved to be creative.

 It had been a while since she and I were close.

 In fact, I’m not sure we had ever been close.